Click here for a PDF version of the Rules and Regulations.

 10 x 10 $320

-If you are accepted into the Festival in two separate categories, you will be given one booth, unless you have specifically applied for additional space.
+If you are accepted into the festival in two separate categories, you will be given one booth.

 SET UP:

 The WAF does not provide dollies, hand trucks, wagons, or other moving equipment.
-Some WAF volunteers may be available to assist.
+Some WAF volunteers may be available to assist, but are not guaranteed.

-Please be conscious of other artists’ time and space.
-You will be required to unload belongings from your vehicle and then move it to the artist parking before returning to set up your booth.
+Please be conscious of other artists’ time and space, and if necessary, unload belongings from your vehicle and then move it to designated parking to allow another artist a close unloading spot.

 No electrical, dumping, or running water is available.